Vijayendra21/AI_Teaching_Assistant/README.md

 # AI Teacher Bot based on your Resource

-This application is a Streamlit-based AI teacher bot that transcribes PDF documents or audio files uploaded by users and provides detailed notes or answers questions based on the content using OpenAI Whisper and Cohere.
+This application is a Streamlit-based AI teacher bot that transcribes PDF documents or audio files uploaded by users and provides detailed notes or answers questions based on the content using Deepgram and Cohere.

 ## Setup and Running the Application